jumpnow/jumpnowtek-site/_posts/2015-07-18-Beaglebone-Black-U-Boot-Notes.md

 So it's a little confusing to see *two* reads of *u-boot.img* in the log, but probably not worth removing.

-# What are those /dev/mmcblkboot partitions?
+# What are those /dev/mmcblkXbootY partitions?

 A couple of strange partitions show up on the *eMMC*.

+There is some information about them in the *Linux* docs: [Documentation/mmc/mmc-dev-parts.txt][mmc-dev-parts]

-They look like this booting from an SD card
+The partitions look like this booting from an SD card

         root@bbb:~# ls -l /dev/mmc*
         brw-rw---- 1 root disk 179,  0 Jul 20 04:15 /dev/mmcblk0